jing-s-zhong/Data-Process-Architect-0-Data-Aggregation-Principal/README.md

 ## III.
 Code Implementation

 As all raw data have been ingested into a snowflake warehouse stage area already, we will implement the processing with snowflake stored procedures and functions.
-Snowflake supports a simplified JavaScript API, the functions and procedures can be programmed in JavaScript, so that most JavaScript programmers involve the work quickly with a very short time learning.
+Snowflake supports a simplified JavaScript API, the functions and procedures can be programmed in JavaScript, so that most JavaScript programmers are able to involve the development/maintenance very quick with a short period of learning.

 ### A. Chunk Processor